Patruni Sastry: Activism

 Patruni hosted a podcast named Rangula Rattnam in 2022 that features members of the queer community discussing their lives and journeys in Telugu, making it possibly the first Telugu podcast to be hosted by a queer person.

 In 2022, Patruni performed in drag in a public metro station in Hyderabad where a child joined them in dancing to Patruni's Song.
 A social media post shared by Yes we Exists gained more than a lakh views.
 As a part of the post, Patruni said "They ban kids from drag shows and say we are scary.
 But then, kids just shower love on drag queens,".
 In 2023.
 Patruni had been doing public drag performances for HIV Awareness for Telangana aids control department.

 Patruni also introduced Drag tales a program similar to Drag Queen Story Hour in India where Patruni would read stories for kids in drag and break stereotypes of society.
 Patruni quoted 'So I take that opportunity to incorporate fun and humour in my shows, to talk about gender equality, inclusion and diversity.' when asked about the impact he is creating as a part of the story hour.

 In 2024, Patruni became the first Indian drag queen to represent India in a US State sponsored International Visitor Leadership Program where Patruni traveled across 4 different states of America learning and performing drag for advocacy and context drag bans in the cities.
-Speaking about the expirence Patruni said "Looking to the future, I see a bright and promising path for drag culture in India.
+Speaking about the experience Patruni said "Looking to the future, I see a bright and promising path for drag culture in India.
 In recent years, there has been a growing awareness and acceptance of drag, with more platforms and opportunities emerging for drag artists.
 I believe that drag has the potential to become a mainstream cultural phenomenon in India, much like it has in other parts of the world.
 As a pioneer in the Indian drag scene, I hope to play a significant role in its development and global recognition.
 By continuing to perform, mentor emerging artists, and advocate for LGBTQ+ rights, I aim to contribute to the growth and evolution of drag culture in India.
 My goal is to see Indian drag artists gain international recognition and to foster a vibrant, inclusive, and supportive drag community both within India and globally".
 Patruni also created a photo work as a part of blending drag with the city culture of Hyderabad by doing a walk at the Gudimalhapur flower market in full drag.
 In the same year Patruni spoke at the Rainbow Lit Festival in Delhi in a panel on titled "Queer Parents -Yes they exists" and did a performance titled 'Ghar' to agitate and question the closing down of Garima Ghar's by government of India in 2024.